OpenMath/OpenMath.github.io/cd/index.md

 A content dictionary is the declaration of a collection of symbols, their names, descriptions, and rules.
 A published CD allows multiple parties to "speak the same OpenMath language".
-An example of CD is [setname1](Official/setname1.html) which indicates the semantic of such symbols such as the set of natural numbers.
+An example of CD is [setname1](Official/setname1.html) which indicates the semantics of such symbols such as the set of natural numbers.

 CDs are grouped in CD-groups.
 For example, the [MathML CD group](../cdgroups/mathml.html) collects the 'core CDs', all content-dictionaries described in the OpenMath standard